zohassadar/NestrisHacks/README.md

 this branch only works when built with these flags:

-`bash build.sh -H tourney -H triple -H anydas`
+`bash build.sh -H triple -H anydas`

 | big chance | rough odds |
 |-------|-------|